koestler/go-iotdevice/README.md

         bmv0:                                              # use device identifiers of the VictronDevices, ModbusDevices etc. sections

     Structure:
-      Enabled: true                                        # optional, default false, whether to send messages containing the list of registers / types
+      Enabled: true                                        # optional, default false, whether to send messages containing the list of registers/types
       TopicTemplate: '%Prefix%struct/%DeviceName%'         # optional, what topic to use for structure messages
       Interval: 0s                                         # optional, default 0, 0 means disabled only send initially, otherwise the structure is repeated after this interval (useful when retain is false)
       Retain: true                                         # optional, default true, the mqtt retain flag for structure messages
       Qos: 1                                               # optional, default 1, what quality-of-service level shall be used
       Devices:                                             # optional, default all, a list of devices to match
         bmv0:                                              # use device identifiers of the VictronDevices, ModbusDevices etc. sections
-          Filter:                                          # optional, default include all, defines which registers are show in the view,
+          Filter:                                          # optional, default include all, defines which registers are shown in the view,
                                                            # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
             IncludeRegisters:                              # optional, default empty, if a register is on this list, it is returned
             SkipRegisters:                                 # optional, default empty, if a register is on this list, it is not returned